mrhorrocks/portfolio24/content/about.md

 My attention to detail and eye for design allow me to translate mock-ups and wireframes into pixel-perfect products.
 Also, my proficiency in version control systems like Git has facilitated smooth collaboration and code management within development teams.

-Outside work I'm involved in flying stunt drones, Target shooting, and soon I'll be involved in 3D printing.
+Outside work I'm involved in flying stunt drones, target shooting, and soon I'll be involved in 3D printing.